I am concerned because my 3-year-old son has started to stutter.

 During this period, you may hear your child’s stutter come and go, or it may last for a few months or more.
 However, it is important to remember that the majority of children outgrow their stuttering.
 According to the National Stuttering Association, as many as 3 out of 4 children who show signs of developmental stuttering stop stuttering within a year of its onset.

-Indications that stuttering may be more than a temporary stage include the following:
+Indications that stuttering in toddlers may be more than a temporary stage include the following:

 - Child repeats syllables four or more times (c-c-c-c-cat) as compared to once or twice for more typical toddler stuttering (c-c-cat)